 Key details about the survey:

-- The 47 question survey included expats of 182 nationalities living across 187 countries and territories.
+- The 37 question survey included expats of 174 nationalities living in 186 countries and territories.

-- The overall country rankings factor in quality of life, ease of settling in, personal finance, working abroad, and family life.
+- The overall country rankings factor in quality of life, ease of settling in, personal finance, and working abroad.

 1. Taiwan Ranks Number One Overall For Expats

-While I wouldn’t have predicted that Taiwan would be ranked number one, this also doesn’t surprise me as it’s one of my favorite places in the world.
+Taiwan ranked number one in 2019 and lands atop the rankings again in 2021.
+Having spent time living in Taiwan, this doesn’t surprise me as it’s one of my favorite places in the world.

 I lived in Taipei, Taiwan for two months in late 2017 and there are a lot of things to love: incredibly kind people, amazing food, great nightlife, cheap but very modern city, phenomenal public transit, and nearby beaches.